rust-lang/rust-forge/src/compiler/prioritization/priority-levels.md

 ## Words used in this document:

-`issue` refers to bugs and feature requests that are nominated for prioritization, by flagging the `I-Prioritize` label as described below.
+`issue` refers to bugs and feature requests that are nominated for prioritization, by flagging the `I-prioritize` label as described below.

 This document will define what each label means, and what strategy for each label will be used.

 ## Labels

-Labeling an issue as `I-Prioritize` starts the prioritization process, which will end by removing the `I-Prioritize` label and appending one of the 4 labels we will discuss below:
+Labeling an issue as `I-prioritize` starts the prioritization process, which will end by removing the `I-prioritize` label and appending one of the 4 labels we will discuss below:

 - P-critical
 - P-high